panosmaurikos/Killercoda-scenarios/test-scenario/step1.md

 # Step 1: KubeBuilder Installation
 To begin, we need to install KubeBuilder on our Kubernetes cluster.
-Run the following commands:
+KubeBuilder is a powerful framework for building Kubernetes APIs and controllers.
+It's based on the Go programming language and provides tools to scaffold projects, generate code, and manage custom resources.Run the following commands:

 ```bash
 curl -L -o kubebuilder "https://go.kubebuilder.io/dl/latest/$(go env GOOS)/$(go env GOARCH)"